- 11 Sep 2012

 Spatial Organization of Firms: Internal and External Agglomeration Economies and Location Choices Through the Value Chain

-Executive Summary — How do firms decide location strategy for distinct activities in the value chain, such as manufacturing, research and development, or sales?
+Overview — How do firms decide location strategy for distinct activities in the value chain, such as manufacturing, research and development, or sales?
 Does strategy depend on geographically bounded spillovers between firms, or within firms?
 This paper uses data for organic expansions in the US by firms in pharmaceuticals in 1993-2005 to consider two types of expansions.
 The first is internal: an increase in employment in existing establishments.
 The second is external: opening new establishments.
 Alcacer (HBS) and Delgado (Fox School of Business) argue that decisions about geographical location are a tradeoff between external drivers pulling firms to geographically disperse activities and internal drivers pushing within-firm collocation, either across activities (such as manufacturing and R&D) or within activities (such as multiple R&D labs).
 Key concepts include:

 - In biopharmaceutical activity, both internal and external agglomeration economies have separate, positive impacts on location, with relevant differences by activity.